 Trap Bar and Grill

-This is your destination for a local beer and the Wyadho nachos.
+This is your destination for local beer and the Wyadho nachos.
 The crowd starts to gather at lunch and doesn’t let up until closing.
 During my visit, it offered live music.

 The menu offers lots of local flavors with apps, soups, salads and burgers.
 The Trap Bar and Grill offers a full bar menu with speciality drinks along with local beers.